wisemapping/wisemapping-open-source/wise-editor/doc/ConfigParameters.md

 The options are:

 * readOnly: Set to true if the viewer should not be able to edit the map.
 * zoom: how much the map should be zoomed.
+Range: 0.3 - 1.9.
+0.3 = largest text.
 * size: size of the map area.
 * viewPort: set this to the same as the size
 * persistenceManager: Classname of a class that extends mindplot.PersistenceManager (see ImplementingPersistence for more info.)